EFWob/RetroRadio/README.md

 _in.vol=mode=29_ to see (hear) the difference.
 Switch back to 'normal' using the command _in.vol=mode=28_.

 You can change every property of an input at any time.
-Whenever a property is changed, the others are not affected: a change to _mode_ as just done will not affect the _map_ (or any other entry).
+Whenever a property is changed, the others are not affected: a change to _mode_ as just done will not affect the _map_ (or any other property).
 You could even switch to a different input-pin, if this makes any sense from application perspective.

 Try: _in.vol=map=(100..2000=50..100)(2100..4000=100..50)(2000..2100=100)(0..4095=0)_